 It is recommended that you measure the dog in a standing position, if possible.

-For most FRONT leg use, the splint angle be set on second notch at a 10-degree angle.
+For most FRONT leg use, the splint angle is set on the second notch at a 10-degree angle.

 For most REAR leg use, the splint should be set on the middle notch or 30-degree angle, unless otherwise recommended by your Veterinarian.